Nayan4567/Plant_disease_prediction/README.md

+# source of dataset
+https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset this is link of dataset  odel: "sequential_2"
 # Plant_disease_prediction
 1.The dataset used for training the model is sourced from Kaggle: New Plant Diseases Dataset.
 It includes images of healthy and diseased leaves of various plants.